RichardsGroup/LSST_training/README.md

-# LSST AGN Classification Training Set
+# LSST AGN Classification/Photo-z estimation Training Set

 Here we present the training set that is being constructed at Drexel University.
 This repository hosts the scripts needed to access the training data and some notebooks demonstrating how to explore the training set.
 This repository is public; however, we are primarily hosting the training data on SciServer.org, which DOES require an account.
 Putting the scripts and notebooks on GitHub is to make it easier for others to play with our training data offline.